WEBSITE UPDATED Monday January 24, 2022

-FACT: ONE DEAD FISH AND YOU WILL NOT WIN THE PRIZE OR THE TOURNAMENT MONEY.
-WINNING IS THE WHOLE POINT OF THE C&R TOURNAMENT FISHING CONTEST.
+WINNING IS THE WHOLE POINT OF THE C&R TOURNAMENT FISHING EXERCISE.

-Dodging that “Dead Fish” punishment is summer fishing tournaments is all about the angler’s knowledge, ability and choices of livewell equipment that will absolutely insure minimal safe water quality (100% DO Saturation) inside a livewell fully loaded with tournament fish.
-Wise educated choices has nothing to do with luck, great expensive livewells, 3-4 livewell water pumps, bells buzzers and switched, 2-3 extra batteries, the best mechanical aeration systems money can buy, air vents, water chillers, ice and induced livewell hypothermia.
+Dodging that “Dead Fish” punishment in summer fishing tournaments is all about angler’s knowledge, ability and choices of livewell equipment that will absolutely ensure minimal safe water quality (100% DO Saturation) inside a livewell fully loaded with tournament fish.
+Wise educated choices has nothing to do with luck, great expensive livewells, 3-4 livewell water pumps, bells buzzers and switched, 2-3 extra batteries, the best mechanical aeration systems money can buy, air vents, water chillers, ice to chill hot summer livewell water (hypothermia).

-Transporting live mature fish – 100% DO Saturation standard used by the Texas Lunker Program transporting 1 large bass 100 of miles across Texas and the US as well as all Federal, State and private fish hatcheries.
-All oxygenate transport water with LOX or compressed oxygen injection.
-None oxygenate live transport water with mechanical aeration devices for good reason – livewell hypoxia must be prevented whether transporting a 1 lb. bass, 200 lbs. or 1000 lbs. of fish in all day is a livewell.
+Transporting live mature fish – 100% DO Saturation – DO supersaturation is the DO transport standard used by the Texas Lunker Program transporting 1 large bass 100 of miles across Texas and the US as well as all Federal, State and private fish hatcheries.
+They all oxygenate transport water with LOX or compressed oxygen-injection.
+None oxygenate live transport water with mechanical aeration devices for good reason, livewell hypoxia must be prevented whether transporting a 1 lb. bass, 200 lbs. or 1000 lbs. of fish all day is a livewell.

-Read, enjoy and apply the new knowledge you learn below and forget worrying about that “Dead Fish” penalty all day every summer on tournament weekend.
+Read, enjoy and apply the new knowledge below and forget worrying about that “Dead Fish” penalty all day every summer.

 THE FISHERY SCIENCE… Gene Gilliland is currently the Conservation Director, B.A.S.S., LLC